-- 1. In the Message Type field: choose SAR COORDINATION - 2.
-In the Priority field: choose SAFETY or URGENCY - 4.
-In the Geography field: choose NAVAREA - 5.
-From the NAVAREA drop down list, select the desired NAVAREA: select NAVAREA - 6.
-Set an expiry period for the message: Enter number and choose HOURS or DAYS
+3. In the Geography field: choose NAVAREA

+4. From the NAVAREA drop down list, select the desired NAVAREA: select NAVAREA

+5. Set an expiry period for the message: Enter number and choose HOURS or DAYS
-7. Using the Schedule field: Select SCHEDULED or IMMEDAITE

 Note: If the current date/time is entered in the Scheduled Date/Time field, the message will be sent immediately.